 Step 3: Learning Community Requests and Course Selections:

-Students who have been admitted to BUSD, and have completed the enrollment process as described above by the February 24, 2014 deadline, will indicate learning community preferences and input course requests in the BHS Library starting at 6:00 p.m. on three different dates TBA:
+Students who have been admitted to BUSD, and have completed the enrollment process as described above by the February 2015 deadline, will indicate learning community preferences and input course requests in the BHS Library starting at 6:00 p.m. on three different dates in march TBA:

 Please bring your confirmation of enrollment and a copy of your transcript.
 If you cannot make your assigned night, we will accommodate you in one of the three sessions, but please try to attend during your allotted time.
 We will mail home a computer print-out of the choices made by the student during the registration session.
 Any corrections must be returned within one week.
 Actual student schedules with teacher and room assignments will be picked up during registration/orientation the week before school starts.